bloominstituteoftechnology/web-module-project-class-components/README.md

 # Class Based Components - React Todo

-We're going to practice building class components with this project.
+We are going to practice building class components with this project.
 Even though hooks are gaining popularity among react developers, class components are going to be around for a long time.
 It's imperative that you get use to class components, and feel comfortable working with class components since you'll most likely need to work with them if you are hired to work on a React app.

 ## Objectives